openshift/assisted-service/README.md

 ## Contributing

-Please, read our [CONTRIBUTING] guidelines for more info about how to create, document, and review PRs.
+Please read our [CONTRIBUTING] guidelines for more info about how to create, document, and review PRs.

 [CONTRIBUTING]: https://github.com/openshift/assisted-service/blob/master/CONTRIBUTING.md